Miserlou/Zappa/README.md

 Currently, the easiest of these to use are the AWS Certificate Manager certificates, as they are free, self-renewing, and require the least amount of work.

+Once configured as described below, all of these methods use the same command:

+    $ zappa certify

+When deploying from a CI/CD system, you can use:

+    $ zappa certify --yes

+to skip the confirmation prompt.

 #### Deploying to a Domain With AWS Certificate Manager

 Amazon provides their own free alternative to Let's Encrypt called [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) (ACM).
 To use this service with Zappa: